shansou504/raspberry-pi-camera-audio-stream-to-browser/README.md

 npm install video.js
 ```

-Clone this repository and copy the html page and stylesheet into your web directory.
+Clone this repository and copy its contents into your web directory.

 ```
 cd /opt/